mate-academy/node_accounting-app-v2/readme.md

 ## Technical requirements

 Additional to positive cases you for every request you should:
-- return 404 with any message if expected entity doesn't exist .
+- return 404 with any message if expected entity doesn't exist.
 - return 400 with any message if required parameter is not passed.

 This behavior described in tests (expected and checked by tests).